How much of Colombia is it possible to backpack around? One website mentions a tonne of "no-go" zones.

 There ARE places you shouldn't go, but your question doesn't suggest to me that you're planning on going to any of these places.
 Going over land to Venezuala or Ecuador are well-worn routes, just book with a reliable company that comes recommended.
 No-one can guarantee your safety, but I think you're unlikely to encounter any problems greater than petty theft, but if you're sensible, avoiding that isn't so hard either.

-www.seecolombia.travel/blog almost 8 years ago
+www.seecolombia.travel/blog about 8 years ago

 I spent one month in March and it was one of the highlights of my travels.

 There is so much to see in Colombia that you will probably only have time for the tourist destinations.
 Traveling overland in Colombia is safe.
 It is common for police to stop the buses to do drug searches.
 I crossed into Colombia from Ecuador and the route to Popayan should only be done during the day.
 After dark it is known that the buses stopped by bandits.
 You can make it in one day if you leave very early from Popayan to Otavalo, Ecuador.
-I didn't go to Venezuela because it was too dangerous to do the overland border crossing. almost 8 years agoAnswered by Sharon via WorldNomads.com
+I didn't go to Venezuela because it was too dangerous to do the overland border crossing. about 8 years agoAnswered by Sharon via WorldNomads.com

 amanda, you mention not travelling into venezula because it was too dangerous. where would you have been travelling from? i am hoping to travel from caracus to venezuela. do you know if this might be a problem? over 7 years agoAnswered by debbie via Travellr.com